ImperialCollegeLondon/champ/paper.md

 # Implementation and Features

-CHAMP is written as a Passenger App within the Open OnDemand (OOD) framework.
+CHAMP is written as a Passenger App within the OOD framework.
 It must therefore be deployed within a local OOD instance.
 Use of OOD provides numerous advantages such as portability, a strong security model and an active community of users.
 This allows the CHAMP code base to be quite minimal with mechanisms for authenticaton and system scheduler interaction provided by the parent framework.
-The per-user NGINX architecture of OOD ensures all relevant computational processes are run under individual user UIDs.
+The per-user NGINX [@Reese2008] architecture of OOD ensures all relevant computational processes are run under individual user identifiers.

-CHAMP is written in Python (>=3.7) using Django [@django] and supports extensive customisation via its main YAML configuration file.
+CHAMP is written for use in Python (>3.6) using Django [@django] and supports extensive customisation via its main YAML (YAML Ain't Markup Language) configuration file.
 Administrators may configure the relevant software packages and resource configurations for their local system.
 There are no restrictions on the software or resource types that may be configured.
 Arbitrary workflows may be used to run software and to generate metadata.
-This allows flexibility to e.g. use a job restart file if uploaded by a user or vary metadata for publication depending on job inputs.
+For example, this allows flexibility to use a job restart file if uploaded by a user or vary metadata for publication depending on job inputs.

 The workflow that CHAMP imposes for HPC usage also provides inherent reproducibility.
 Individual jobs are structured within separate directories with